 He attended The University of Florida where he majored in Speech Pathology/Audiology and minored in Dude...... as well as cutting his teeth behind the microphone as the PA announcer for Gators' sports, and later toured with the Harlem Wizards in the same capacity.

-Middays he is Rockin' it in the Eagle Studio with games of Yes or BS...Lunchtime Laughs as well as providing tons of tasty treats with his What's for Lunch giveaways.
+Joined in Middays by longtime Bozeman radio personality Kim Rossi, they are Rockin' it in the Eagle Studio with games of Yes or BS...Lunchtime Laughs...and Crazy Criminals as well as providing tons of tasty treats with the What's for Lunch giveaways.

-Make sure your Middays are the best they can be...Join the Tall Boy from 10-2pm.
+Make sure your Middays are the best they can be...Join the Tall Boy & Kim from 10-2pm.
 On the EAGLE!!